-- Be recommended by the District Executive. - Hold a Professional Engineering License, and be willing and able to take the responsibility for negotiating Engineering Agreements and Supplements. - Attend a hands-on negotiation session administered by the BOPD Director, CMS Chief or designee, or obtain hands-on negotiation experience with guidance and assistance from a CMS Negotiation Engineer. - Successfully complete the negotiation-training course offered by the CMS. - Successfully complete the Mutual Gains Training Outline found in the ECMS References/File Cabinet link.
+- Be recommended by the District Executive. - Hold a Professional Engineering License and be willing and able to take the responsibility for negotiating Engineering Agreements and Supplements. - Attend a hands-on negotiation session administered by the BODD Director, CMD Chief or designee, or obtain hands-on negotiation experience with guidance and assistance from a CMD Negotiation Engineer.